SyncfusionExamples/Easily-Build-a-Supply-Chain-Dashboard-with-Syncfusion-.NET-MAUI-Charts-and-Gauges/README.md

-# Supply Chain & Logistics Dashboard Sample using Syncfusion .NET MAUI Charts and Gauges
+# Easily Build a Supply Chain Dashboard with Syncfusion® .NET MAUI Charts and Gauges

 Discover how to visualize shipment status, delivery times, and inventory levels using Syncfusion’s .NET MAUI controls.